 Choice of topic - Prior to the start of spring semester each student will provide the examining committee with at least three potential topics and hypotheses for their proposal.
-The examining committee will decide if any or all of the topics are sufficiently different than the student's thesis topic.
+The qual oversight committee will decide if any or all of the topics are sufficiently different from the student's thesis topic.
 The student will then choose from the vetted list.